 It wasn’t until 1993 that the Blues qualified for September action again, and raised the hopes of thousands of supporters with a hard-fought, 2-point win over Essendon in one Qualifying Final – the first VFL final ever played under lights.
 A week later, Carlton accounted for Adelaide by 18 points in an impressive Semi Final victory on the vast expanses at VFL Park, Waverley – setting up yet another Grand Final clash against the resurgent Essendon.
 As they had done throughout the latter part of the year, Gleeson and former Melbourne goal-sneak Brent Heaver shared the roving duties in the premiership decider, only to be swept aside by a fresher, faster and far more focused Bomber outfit that inflicted a humiliating defeat on the Blues to the tune of 44 points.
 For months afterward, that hiding burned deep at Princes Park, and sparked the Blues into a deep commitment to atone for a totally unacceptable capitulation.

 Further injury problems stretched Gleeson's absence from the senior side to more than a year, before he was welcomed back with another emphatic victory – this time over Adelaide at Princes Park in round 15, 1996.
 He played the next three games in succession, only to be omitted from the team after Carlton destroyed the competition’s 16th team; Fremantle, by 61 points at Princes Park in round 18.
-That turned out to be Gleeson’s last senior appearance for the Navy Blues, although he was retained on the roster until the end of the 1997 season.
-Throughout that time, he continued lending his wealth of experience and on-field leadership to Carlton’s younger brigade, and finished off his fine career with consecutive Reserves Best and Fairest awards in 1996-97.
+That turned out to be Gleeson’s last senior appearance for the Navy Blues.
+Gleeson was delisted at the end of 1996 but played in Carlton’s reserves side in 1997 as a Supplementary List player.
+He also served as an Assistant Coach that season.
+Gleeson finished off his fine career at Carlton with consecutive Reserves Best and Fairest awards in 1996-97.

-While playing for Carlton, Gleeson studied accountancy and financial planning.
-After his retirement, he began a new career as a consultant, and established a successful business.
-Meanwhile, his ties at Carlton remained strong, and in May 2006 he was appointed to the Blues’ Board of Management, and served for more than a decade.
+During his playing career, Gleeson studied accountancy and financial planning.
+After his retirement, he began a new career as a consultant and established a successful business.
+Meanwhile, his ties at Carlton remained strong and in May 2006 he was appointed to the Blues’ Board and served as a Director for more than a decade.

 100 Games : Round 17, 1991 vs Adelaide